Could you use extra support during minimally invasive, structural heart disease procedures?

 3 ways HeartNavigator supports structural heart disease procedures

-- Provides insight into calcified plaque distribution in the ascending aorta and ostia of the coronaries
+- Gives insight into calcification distribution in the ascending aorta, aortic valve and the left ventricle.

 Planning made easier for structural heart disease procedures

 HeartNavigator provides automated planning to help simplify complex structural heart disease procedures.
-It creates an excellent 3D image from previously acquired 2D CT datasets.
+It creates an excellent volume rendered 3D image of the heart from previously acquired 2D CT datasets.
 Virtual device templates can then be used to assess and select the appropriate device size and the best projection for the patient’s individual anatomy.

 Automatically selects the optimal X-ray view

 Use HeartNavigator instead of taking several low-contrast aortograms to find the optimal projection for your structural heart disease procedure.
-It shows different visualizations of the aortic root.
-The software then suggests the best projection for the procedure and you can store additional projections as needed.
+The HeartNavigator automatically segments anatomical structures, landmarks and planes out of the DICOM cardiac CT-datasets.
+In addition , the software automatically determines the most commonly used projection angles to be used during the procedure.

 + How to use HeartNavigator for structural heart disease procedures